wachub/ParallelCFD/README.md

 # Parallelized CFD

-We have 2 files in this repository.
+There are 2 files in this repository.

 > [Paralleizing in modern computer architectures][1].